Swiddis/git-cheatsheet/instruction/30-commits-branches.md

 Firstly, all branches except copies of remote branches should have a prefix.
 This is the `feature/` and `pr/` from my earlier examples.
 Some prefixes I use:
 - `feature/` marks features I'm working on: these are usually more complex, larger changes.
+(Pro
+  tip: you can later sort these chronologically and use them for building a performance review doc!)
 - `*fix/` marks smaller, usually one-off changes.
 These are frequent, split by type (e.g. `bugfix`, `hotfix`), and meant to be cleaned up regularly: `git branch --list | grep 'hotfix/*' | xargs git branch -d`
 - `pr/` marks when I check out coworkers' changes for local testing.
 They can be quickly cleaned.